-Sarah-Jane Mee is a popular Sky News and Sky Sports Presenter.
+Sarah-Jane Mee is a television and radio presenter.

-As a sports fan, Sarah-Jane started out as a runner at Sky Sports News but moved to ITV to become a regional sports reporter for ITV Central in the Midlands in 2002.
+Sarah-Jane started out her career as a runner at Sky Sports News after graduating from University.
+Eventually moving to ITV, Sarah-Jane became a regional sports reporter for ITV Central in the Midlands.

-A firm believer in ‘strong not skinny’, Sarah-Jane is an ambassador for Virgin Active gyms and advocates a healthy body image whatever size or shape that may be, completing her first London Marathon in 2015.
+A firm believer in ‘strong not skinny’ Sarah-Jane is an ambassador for Virgin Active gyms and advocates a healthy body image whatever size or shape that may be.
+She completed her first London Marathon in 2015.